loganmj/combat-calculator/Docs/Math.md

 or 0.41%

 ## The Binomial Coefficient
+In Warhammer, it is common that combat is resolved by rolling multiple dice at a time.
+In such a case, it is important to be able to calculate the probability of any number of independent successes within the context of the group of dice.
+Such a calculation is called the *biomial distribution*.
+The math required to calculate a binomial distribution will be covered later, after a few more concepts have been explained.

-The binomial coefficient is used to represent the possible number of *combinations* of $k$ elements from a set of $n$ elements without regard to the order of selection.
+Before a binomial distribution can be can be calculated, it is important to first calculate the *binomial coefficient*.
+The binomial coefficient is a scalar value used to represent the number of possible *combinations* of elements in a set, ignoring the order of selection.
 This coefficient is expressed in shorthand as $\binom{n}{k}$, and is calculated using the equation:

-$$\frac{n!}{k!(n-k)!}$$
+$$\binom{n}{k} = \frac{n!}{k!(n-k)!}$$

 where
-- $n$ is the total number of objects
+- $n$ is the total number of objects in the set
 - $k$ is the number of objects to select

 For example, consider a group of five objects, labeled 1 through 5.
 The task is to select any two objects from this group of five.
-How many ways exist to pick two objects from the group?
-Since the order of picking doesn't matter, a fixed number of *combinations* of objects can be selected from the group, as shown below:
+How many combinations of two objects exist in the group?
+Assuming that order does not matter, a fixed number of *combinations* of objects can be selected from the group, as shown below:

 | Selection 1 | Selection 2 |
 |----------|----------|